using-system/devops/k8s/cka/5-Security_answer.md

 `kubectl exec mypod -- whoami`

 To modify the user, set the security context a the pod/spec level or pod/spec/contrainers level : [Configure a Security Context for a Pod or Container | Kubernetes](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/)

+Tasks > Configure Pods and Containers > Configure a Security Context for a Pod or Container

 To get the id of a user : `id -u root`